top of page

 Working with Challenging Behaviors: WHY address the WHY

 For over twenty years, early childhood educators have asked me, How can I get this child to LISTEN!?
 What can I do to STOP these negative behaviors!?
 So, of course, our Online Challenging Behavior Series is packed full of the answers.
-In the upcoming Working with Challenging Behaviors in Children 3-8 years, we start off with the importance of becoming a scientist and figuring out the feelings and needs that are providing fuel for the fire.
+In the Working with Challenging Behaviors in Children 3-8 years, we start off with the importance of becoming a scientist and figuring out the feelings and needs that are providing fuel for the fire.

 Some educators ask, “Why?
 Can’t you just give me the tool that will work right now!?
 I don’t have time to think about it, I just need the answer!
 I just need this child to listen!"